-14 ways to make absolutely sure all your wedding guests
+14 ways to alienate your wedding guests

-"You really should plan your day for three years' time, so that guests are supremely fed up with your bridezilla behaviour before they even get to the wedding.
+"You should really plan your day for three years' time, so that guests are supremely fed up with your bridezilla behaviour before they even get to the wedding.
 This sets the right tone, I think, for such a wonderful event."

 "When deciding upon a date, you need a close relative - ideally a sibling - to have already announced their wedding date.
 You can then set yours for a few weeks before.
 For maximum thunder-stealing, you need to ensure that you find out what the other bride will be wearing, what colour the bridesmaids will wear, what hymns they have planned - and then do exactly the same for your own wedding."